Highlights [show all]

 Welcome to our website!

-Our research focuses on atomistic simulations of materials and devices for interest to nanoelectronics and energy.
+Our research focuses on atomistic simulations of materials and devices for interest to nanoelectronics.
 Materials include two dimensional materials, glassy oxides, chalcogenides and their interaction with metals.
 In order to span timescales and lengthscales we use a wide range of atomistic methods including density functional theory and molecular dynamics simulations.
 Additionally, we develop methods to describe emerging device operation and novel materials.